cosee-concourse/slack-upload-resource/README.md

   `report`.
 * `directory`: *Required if command is `report`* Location of the html reports
 * `channel`: *Required* The channel for the message to appear in
-* `pipeline_step`: *Required* The current step of the pipeline so that the slack message can include at which stage of the pipeline the error occurred.

 ## Example Configuration